 In this article we're going to show you how to perform a clean install of macOS.
-This is often a handy option if your Mac is slow or otherwise misbehaving.
+This is often a good option if your Mac is running slow or otherwise misbehaving.

-You'll need an 15GB or larger removable USB flash drive to hold the installer file for our chosen version of macOS.
+- A 15GB or larger removable USB flash drive to hold the installer file for our chosen version of macOS.
 (We're going to erase it, so make sure it doesn't contain any valuable data.)
-You will also need admin privileges.

 Ready?
 Let's get started.

 We're going to re-download the installer file for our chosen version of macOS and store it on a USB stick or external drive.
 But before you do that you can prepare the USB drive by reformatting it.

 Here's how to format your USB drive correctly:

 - Open Disk Utility.

 - Select the drive and click Erase.
 (The name of the disk needs to be "Untitled", if the Terminal commands below are to work, so rename it if necessary.)